 This post will be an entirely different entry in the sense, that it won’t be pretaining to the existence of God, Atheism or Theism etc. .
 It’s a rare occasion but there is something that has been a mental burden on me for the last few weeks and I want to use this as a venue to hopefully let it out.
 That is my goal within this post: Letting it out.

-In this post I want to share a little bit of my personal life with you, specifically the darkest period of it, that started 6 years ago and lasted for about 2 1/2 years.
+In this post I want to share a little bit of my personal life with you, specifically the darkest period of it, that started 6 years ago (I am writing this in 2017) and lasted for about 2 1/2 years.

 So what happened 6 years ago?
 The biggest tragedy of my entire life so far happened.
 I remember every detail: It was the 23rd of June and at 20: 49 the phone rang.
 My Dad took the call and the doctors told him, that my mother just died of cancer and with it a big part of myself.
 When my Dad told me the news that I already knew it was like time stood still and the world turned grey.
 It’s indescribable what I felt in that moment but it was the biggest pain I felt in my life.

 Additionally it was also part of the local news, since my Mom was a judge and pretty damn good at her job so basically everyone around me knew what was up, which didn’t help either.

 This sent my life into a tailspin and while the pain eventually did disappear though not completely, the world remained grey.
 It wasn’t so much that I changed socially, I still had friends who cared about me, I still was a nice guy, but it did change me inside.
 It did change me mentally.
 I was depressed and I was down and I didn’t really care about anything.
 I just lived.
 No goals in mind, no future dreams, just waking up going to school, eating, going to sleep and on the weekends meeting up with friends.
 It sounds like the average life but I was plain empty.
 I was an empty lifeless demon.